The state of political messages in 2022

 57%

-decrease in political calls
+decrease in political calls from 2021

 In 2022, Americans received 15 billion political text messages, a 158% increase from 2021.
 Given 2022 was the first major election cycle since 2020, it's not entirely surprising to see such a large year-over-year climb.
 Regardless, the spike in political SMS underscores the fact political texting is now the default campaign strategy for politicians and campaigners.

-As the 2022 midterm elections neared and campaigns made their final push, Kansas voters received an anonymous text message.
-It read:
+As the 2022 midterm elections neared and campaigns made their final push, misinformation struck again.
+Kansas voters received anonymous text messages seeking to persuade Democrats about how to vote.
+Robokiller informed voters of the deceptive messages and, with the help of journalists, steered voters clear of misinformation.

+This is just one of the latest examples of political misinformation by SMS.
 Political texting took off in 2020 and continues to be a medium political candidates use to reach voters.
 Unfortunately, misinformation has taken on a life of its own in the process.
 Americans should always stay wary of misinformation and report it.

 Shortcode messaging is an easy way for political candidates to reach American phones en masse.
 With this form of outreach, campaigns can instantly send messages to every subscriber on their list.
 Shortcode phone numbers are generally easy to remember and indicate to the voter which campaign is sending the message.

 For the second consecutive year, Trump Alerts Program was one of the top two shortcodes, followed by Republican National Convention (RNC Alerts), which jumped to second place ahead of National Republican Senatorial Committee (NRSC Alerts).

 Shortcode messaging decreased by 82% year-over-year.
 The drop is likely due to the overflow of messages Americans received in 2021 related to the 2020 Presidential election results, coupled with phone carriers restricting the use of shared shortcodes in the second half of 2021.
 Though shortcode messages were down, political messages increased due to peer-to-peer texting.
-Robokiller usually sees peer-to-peer messages rise during election cycles as volunteers get more involved in campaigning.

 Though political calls declined in 2022, Americans in the top five most-called states were still inundated with upwards of 150 million of these calls.
 If you live in California, Texas, Pennsylvania, Florida, or New York, it's likely you received more than your fair share of political calls in 2022.